hauptem/Certificate-Report-Bundle-Tool/README.md

 ### Limitations

-- No revocation checking; the tool is offline.
-CRL/OCSP URLs are reported for external use
 - Manifests must be sha256sum/sha384sum/sha512sum line format.
 Signature files are recognized by extension: `.sha256` `.sha384` `.sha512` `.p7s` `.p7m` `.sig`
 - No folder drag-and-drop (browsers block it for file:// pages).
 Multi-select files instead